THE IMPORTANCE OF A HEALTHY DIET

 It goes without saying that a healthy diet is essential for our well-being.
 Eating healthy food is particularly important when we are in a “biological program”(SBS).

 When we fully recognize that it is the PSYCHE where diseases begin and where they end, and that the brain functions as the biological control center of all bodily processes, including “pathogenic” changes, then we also learn to understand that a healthy diet or nutritional supplements cannot per se prevent, let alone cure a disease.
-However, a healthy diet, ideally from organic sources, will certainly accelerate the healing process, for example, of a cancer that is already healing (see also diet and pH value, diet and cholesterol level).
+However, a healthy diet, ideally from organic sources, will certainly accelerate the healing process, for example, of a cancer that is already healing.
 NOTE: Severe malnutrition (starvation, not being able to eat over a long period of time) can cause the dysfunction of an organ without a DHS.

 Eating significant amounts of protein-rich food is of the utmost importance during the healing of cancers such as lung cancer, liver cancer, colon cancer, pancreas cancer, or glandular breast cancer.
 When TB bacteria are in the process of decomposing a cancer, the body eliminates, together with the remnants of the tumor, a discharge containing high amounts of protein.
 Supplementing the lost protein through protein-rich foods can be life-saving.
 Juice diets or a raw food diet during that period could cause serious complications.
 The same applies to fasting during that time.